divescapes/divescapes.ca/content/about/index.md

 **Our mission statement:** The AUC represents & encourages responsible participation in and an awareness of the many underwater activities available in Alberta while seeking to preserve the aquatic environment.

+**Celebrating AUC's 60th Anniversary in 2020** Join with us to help celebrate this amazing milestone anniversary!

 Here are just a few of the AUC's important programs:

 * Discover Scuba Experience Program for Youths & Schools
 * Intro to Underwater Hockey Sessions
 * Discover Local Diving at AUC's Annual Dive Alberta Events & Lake Cleanups!!
-* The AUC's Divescapes Scuba Conference & Exhibition
+* AUC's Divescapes Scuba Conference & Exhibition - celebrating 25 years of AUC volunteers organizing this amazing scuba show!!

 **Questions?**